LiquidFiles Documentation

 Enabling FIPS mode

-If you're running LiquidFiles v4.2 and have an Ubuntu Pro license an attached to your LiquidFiles system (Admin → System → Pro), you can enable Ubuntu Pro FIPS mode.
+If you're running LiquidFiles v4.2 (or later) and have an Ubuntu Pro license an attached to your LiquidFiles system (Admin → System → Pro), you can enable Ubuntu Pro FIPS mode.
 LiquidFiles v4.2 is using Ubuntu 22.04LTS and enabling FIPS mode will install packages that has been certified against FIPS 140-3.

 Considerations